xinam-is-not-a-miner/GravityCoin/doc/init.md

 4d) CentOS

-Copy hexxcoind.init to /etc/init.d/hexxcoind.
-Test by running `service hexxcoind start`.
+Copy GravityCoind.init to /etc/init.d/GravityCoind.
+Test by running `service GravityCoind start`.

 Using this script, you can adjust the path and flags to the bitcoind program by setting the BITCOIND and FLAGS environment variables in the file